Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use Amazon Athena to query the CloudTrail logs in DOC-EXAMPLE-BUCKET2 for any API calls that used the access key to access an object that contained PII.
 - [ ] Use AWS Identity and Access Management Access Analyzer to identify any API calls that used the access key to access objects that contained PII in DOC-EXAMPLE-BUCKET1.

-### A company has an AWS Lambda function that creates image thumbnails from larger images.
-The Lambda function needs read and write access to an Amazon S3 bucket in the same AWS account.
-Which solutions will provide the Lambda function this access?
-(Choose two.)

-- [ ] Create an IAM user that has only programmatic access.
-Create a new access key pair.
-Add environmental variables to the Lambda function with the access key ID and secret access key.
-Modify the Lambda function to use the environmental variables at run time during communication with Amazon S3.
-- [x] Generate an Amazon EC2 key pair.
-Store the private key in AWS Secrets Manager.
-Modify the Lambda function to retrieve the private key from Secrets Manager and to use the private key during communication with Amazon S3.
-- [ ] Create an IAM role for the Lambda function.
-Attach an IAM policy that allows access to the S3 bucket.
-- [ ] Create an IAM role for the Lambda function.
-Attach a bucket policy to the S3 bucket to allow access.
-Specify the function's IAM role as the principal.
-- [x] Create a security group.
-Attach the security group to the Lambda function.
-Attach a bucket policy that allows access to the S3 bucket through the security group ID.

 ### A security engineer is configuring a new website that is named example.com.
 The security engineer wants to secure communications with the website by requiring users to connect to example.com through HTTPS.
 Which of the following is a valid option for storing SSL/TLS certificates?

 - [ ] Custom SSL certificate that is stored in AWS Key Management Service (AWS KMS).